Monday, May 19, 2025

 She got the wind chimes put up.

-It is not fair to make a short person climb a tree, but she was all that was around.
+It is not fair to make a short person climb a tree, but she was the only one that was around.

 When we came in, she headed to her room, and I headed to mine.